ferrous-systems/rust-training/training-slides/src/compound-types.md

 ## Doing a `match` on an `enum`

 - There are two variables called `radius`
-- The binding of `radius` in the pattern body hides the `radius` variable on line 7
+- The binding of `radius` in the pattern body on line 9 hides the `radius` variable on line 7

 ```rust [7|9]
 enum Shape {